 The Money Laundering Charges-2003

-In 2003, the Federal Government filed felony money laundering and tax evasion criminal charges against Fathi Yusuf and Isam Yousuf, among others.
+In 2003, the Federal Government filed felony money laundering and tax evasion criminal charges against Fathi Yusuf, Waleed Hamed and Isam Yousuf, among others.

-The felony case included criminal charges related to the aforementioned laundering of funds by diversion from the partnership’s Plaza Extra supermarkets to St. Martin to buy the Sixteen Plus Land.
+The felony case included criminal charges related to the aforementioned laundering of funds to St. Martin to buy the Sixteen Plus Land.
 That case and those criminal charges are not the subject of the CICO case here – or claimed as predicate acts.

-Pursuant to those charges, the Federal Government placed a lien against various real property owned by Fathi Yusuf’s United Corporation as well as corporations also owned jointly by the Yusuf and Hamed families -- including the Land owned by Sixteen Plus.
+Pursuant to those charges, the Federal Government placed a lien against various real property owned by Fathi Yusuf’s United Corporation as well as corporations also owned jointly by the Yusuf and Hamed families -- including the Land at issue here, by then owned by Sixteen Plus.

 The Government also identified the money laundering through St. Martin and the fact that $500,000 in currency was deposited with funds from the supermarkets to make up the difference.

 As part of its investigation and the charges, the FBI retrieved and documented the bank records from St. Martin showing the diversion of the $4 million in funds from the partnership’s Plaza Extra Supermarkets to St. Martin -- and subsequent transfer of those laundered funds back to the bank account of Sixteen Plus in order to purchase this Land.
 It also documented the deposits of $500,000 directly into the St. Croix account by the partnership.
+Two French investigative reports were provided that tracked the accounts of Isam, Hamdan Diamond, Waleed Hamed and Fathi Yusuf—to show the flow of the $4 million in laundered funds into the Sixteen Plus account.

 The Value of the Sixteen Plus Property Dramatically Increases-2005

-While the criminal case continued over the next years, various third parties attempted to buy the Land from Sixteen Plus at substantially higher prices than was paid for the property, with the highest offer exceeding $22 million.
+While the criminal case continued over the next years, various third parties attempted to buy the Land from Sixteen Plus at substantially higher prices than was paid for the property, with the highest offer reaching $30 million.

 Recognizing this substantial increase of 500% in value in less than 10 years, Fathi Yusuf began to try to figure out how to pocket these funds for himself.